hehe9999/Ditherer/verify.md

 ## Step-by-Step Verification
 **1. Import the public GPG key**

-Open **Command Prompt or Git Bash** in the directory containing the three files, then run:
+Open **Command Prompt or Git Bash** in the directory containing the three release files and the public gpg key, then run:
 ```bash
 gpg --import gpg-public-key.asc
 ```